AAVSO/VStar/ReadMe.txt

    and plot views.

-If you started VStar via WebStart rather than obtaining the distribution via SourceForge, this sample data file and others are available here:
+If you started VStar via WebStart rather than obtaining the distribution via SourceForge, the latest example data files are available here:

   http://vstar.svn.sourceforge.net/viewvc/vstar/trunk/data/